SK3CHI3/porfolio/.github/README.md

    ```

 2. Open `index.html` in your browser

-## License
+         OR

-This project is available as open source under the terms of the MIT License.
+   click on the link in the description

 ## Contact